muratbaaris/scanning-cavity-distortion-correction/README.md

 using piezo actuators.
 Two things spoil the geometry of the recorded image: the two scan axes are not perfectly orthogonal, and the piezo response is not perfectly linear.
 As a result, distances and angles in the image do not faithfully represent the physical sample.
-For quantitative measurements — extracting a diffusion coefficient from a spreading spot, for instance — this distortion biases the result.
+For quantitative measurements, extracting a diffusion coefficient from a spreading spot, for instance this distortion biases the result.

 This package corrects the distortion by imaging a checkerboard mirror with